IanHeywood/oxkat/README.md

 # oxkat
-A lightweight set of scripts for processing MeerKAT data

 ![](https://imgur.com/Bi1gaia.jpg)

-_"A buffet, not a restaurant"_
+A lightweight set of scripts for processing MeerKAT data.
+A buffet, not a restaurant.

-_"Ceci n'est pas une pipe[line]"_ (_The Treachery of Images_, René Magritte, 1929)
+"Ceci n'est pas une pipe[line]" (_The Treachery of Images_, René Magritte, 1929)